cbonoz/open23/README.md

 1. Copy `.env.sample` -> `.env`

-2. Define the admin address in `.env`.
-This will be used to set up the app tables.
+2. Define the `NEXT_PUBLIC_ADMIN_ADDRESS` to your desired management address in `.env`.
+This account will be used to set up the app tables and verify submitted listings.

-3. `yarn; yarn dev`
+3. `yarn; yarn dev`.
 The app should now be running on port 3000.

 4. Go to `localhost:3000/admin`.
 Connect your wallet using the same address from step 3.
+Note other pages will not be functional yet.

 5. Deploy tables and copy table values to `.env`.
 Fill in remaining `.env` values.